TheRoughy/HandOfLesser/README.md

 You can build directly with cmake, but OpenVR does build with newer CMake versions, so Visual Studio 2022 is recommended.

+`build_all.bat` does all the things.

+`build.bat` builds the application and driver.
 `build_installer.bat` generates the installer from files in `./output` and downloads the Microsoft Visual C++ Redistributable into a local build cache.
-It copies the installer and a standalone `HandOfLesser.exe` desktop interface to `./distribution`.

-In a Unity project containing the VRChat SDK and Modular Avatar, import `./Unity/Assets/HandOfLesser` and run `Tools` > `HandOfLesser` > `Build Modular Avatar Package Assets`.
-This generates the generic controller, animation container, and prefab with its Modular Avatar parameter declarations.

-`build_unity_vpm_package.ps1` stages those generated runtime assets as a self-contained VPM zip in `./distribution`.
-The GitHub release workflow publishes that zip, and the package-listing workflow deploys the VCC repository to GitHub Pages.

-Before publishing the first VPM release, configure GitHub Pages to use `GitHub Actions` as its source.
-Run the `Release Unity VPM Package` workflow; publishing the release automatically rebuilds the package listing.
+`build_unity_vpm_package.bat` generates the Modular Avatar VPM package.

+All files for distribution are output into `distribution/`

 ## Developer Setup